Errno2048/numpy-grad/README.md

 # numpy-grad
  A toy deep learning tool for homework.

-I'm seeking for a method to implement convolutions without the terribly slow for loops in python.
+I'm looking for a method to implement convolutions without the terribly slow for loops in python.
 (It seems that `numpy.lib.stride_tricks.as_strided` helps to convert the problem to simply doing production, but stride and dilation are difficult to implement.
 Are there better ideas?)

 ```python
 from grad.tensor import Tensor